What Happens In Vegas Stays In Vegas! Conor Maynard Goes Nude On Instagram Pic While On A Trip To The World’s Gambling Capital

 Kicking off the year on a high note (and a loud beat)

 Conor started the year on a high note with a performance at Iris Dubai where he had an open-air acoustic performance.
-The singer and songwriter who is most famous for his YouTube covers sang a mix of Zayn Malik, Rihanna, Justin Bieber and Drake.
-Conor’s fans were also treated to his own hits such as “R U Crazy?”, “Can’t Say No”, “Turn Around” and “Animal”.
+The singer and songwriter, who is most famous for his YouTube covers, sang a mix of Zayn Malik, Rihanna, Justin Bieber, and Drake.
+Conor’s fans were also treated to his own hits such as “R U Crazy?,” “Can’t Say No,” “Turn Around,” and “Animal.”

 Interestingly, when Conor recorded his new single “Are You Sure?” he didn’t get to meet Ty Dolla Sign despite the fact that he was one of the collaborators.
-Conor is also a great fan of Ty Dolla Sign and admits to having the musician’s whole album on his phone but is yet to meet him.
+Conor is a great fan of Ty Dolla Sign and admits to having the musician’s whole album on his phone but is yet to meet him.
 He, however, flew to Amsterdam to record with Kriss Kross Amsterdam.

 [Featured Image by John Phillips/Getty Images]